 Cocaine poses a number of dangers for users.
 It can cause stroke because it constricts the blood vessels and raises blood pressure.
 It can also create heart problems because it increases heart rates and blood pressure.

-The way people take cocaine can also cause damage.
+The way people take cocaine into their bodies can also cause damage.
 For example, people who snort cocaine may suffer nasal damage.
 Over time, cocaine damages the septum, which is the thin membrane that separates the nostrils.

 After snorting cocaine for an extended period of time, people might have an impaired sense of smell.
 In fact, some cocaine users always have bloody or runny noses.
 Others say that they have trouble swallowing after taking cocaine.